Skip to content

 This is one of the reasons why, in my experience, the complication rates of the secondary facelift are similar to those of the primary facelift — as long as the surgery is performed with the appropriate technique and careful planning.

-When secondary lifting is indicated
+When secondary lifting is recommended

 There are two main situations that lead a patient to seek secondary facial lifting.
 Each requires a different approach, and it is essential that I understand the complete history before planning the surgery.